bradcerasani/handlebars-tutorial/readme.markdown

 # Handlebars.js Study

-These are my notes from [Learn Everything about Handlebars.js Javascript Templating](http://javascriptissexy.com/handlebars-js-tutorial-learn-everything-about-handlebars-js-javascript-templating/).
+These are my notes from [Learn Everything about Handlebars.js JavaScript Templating](http://javascriptissexy.com/handlebars-js-tutorial-learn-everything-about-handlebars-js-javascript-templating/).

 ### Why use templating?

 - decouples JS and HTML for easier and more reliable file management
-- most JS front-end frameworks use a templaing engine, many use Handlebars.js
+- most JS front-end frameworks use a templating engine, many use Handlebars.js

 ### When to use templating